- What is this research project about?

 What will happen to your answers?

 This website will collect the answers to the questionnaire, plus any additional comments or feedback that people choose to provide.
 Interviews will be audio recorded and transcribed.
 This is called ‘research data’.
-When you fill in a questionnaire, the website will also record your name, email address and IP address.
+When you fill in a questionnaire, the website will also record your email address if you choose to provide it, and IP address.
 For interviews we also need emails and phone numbers.
 This is called ‘personal data’.

 Personal details will be separated from questionnaires (after checking for any indication of possible harm to yourself or others) and/or interview responses (unless you choose to be named; see will people know it was me?).
 Only then will your responses be processed and analysed by the research team.

 We will use your answers to the questionnaire and in interviews to create findings that we will report in different ways.
-We may use exactly what you said to evidence the points that we are making.
+If you give us permission, we may use exactly what you said to evidence the points that we are making.
 We might also count the number of people who said a particular word or phrase.
 Your answers will help to provide insight into how legislative, political or social changes in relation to sexualities and sex/gender affect people.
 They will become part of an important database which will be used to understand how society has transformed and how those who do not agree with changes to sexual and gender rights experience this.

 Will people know it was me?